BorisChen396/heroku-buildpack-ffmpeg/README.md

 A FFmpeg buildpack for Heroku.

-**⚠️ Warning: As this buildpack clones the FFmpeg source code and builds it every time you build the app, using this buildpack will make the app's build time much longer!**
+**⚠️ Warning: As this buildpack builds the FFmpeg source code when the app is built, using this buildpack will make the app's build time much longer!**

 ## How to use